Europe Road Trip: 25 Incredible Routes

 Finally, you’ll reach Santiago de Compostela, the end point of the famous Camino de Santiago, and your last stop.
 As you enter the town, you’ll see pilgrims covering the final few miles into one of the most beautiful cities in Spain, proudly displaying their vieira, the scallop shell badge that you’ll have seen along your route.

-Twisting alleys, dramatic squares, and historic religious buildings make up this labyrinth of a city, also a UNESCO World Heritage Site.
+Twisting alleys, dramatic squares, and historic religious buildings make up this labyrinthine city, a UNESCO World Heritage Site.
 There are too many must-sees to list so consider a walking tour with a local to make the most of the time you have in this gorgeous city.

 Highlights